CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 ### .32bit

 This pseudo-operation should to be at begin of source.
-Choose 32-bit binaries (it have meaningful for the AMD Catalyst and GalliumCompute binary format).
+Choose 32-bit binaries (it has meaningful for the AMD Catalyst and GalliumCompute binary format).
 For AMD Catalyst OpenCL 1.2 and 2.0 format, it determines bitness of address.
 For GalliumCompute, it determines bitness of inner ELF binary.
 For ROCm binary format, bitness is ignored.